 Pahautea Hut Overview

-Pāhautea Hut stands as a welcoming refuge for adventurers seeking a taste of the rugged beauty in Pirongia Forest Park.
-With accommodations for up to 20 guests on platform bunks in two bunkrooms, it's perfect for groups.
+Pahautea Hut serves as a welcoming retreat for adventurers exploring the rugged beauty of Pirongia Forest Park.
+It accommodates up to 20 guests on platform bunks across two bunkrooms, ideal for groups.

-Pāhautea Hut offers a fantastic base for exploring the natural wonders of this conservation area.
+Be prepared for muddy tracks and cold, wet weather, common in this area.
+Pahautea Hut offers a fantastic base to experience the natural wonders of this conservation park.

 Ruapane Lookout Views